likebike/likebike_com/1-input/posts/how-to-write-fast-rust-code.html.md

 I use the 'minimum' times as my final result.
 The 'mean' times help to verify that a 'minimum' is not overly-optimistic due to CPU branch prediction.
 This approach is simple and is not affected by transient system background activity.
 By following this process, my benchmark results are very consistent -- often equal-to-the-nanosecond!
 This makes it very easy to know whether a change helps performance or not.

-== <a id=how-to-perf href="#how-to-perf">Basic Skill #2: How to Profile with `perf`</a>
+== <span id=how-to-perf>Basic Skill #2: How to Profile with `perf`</span>

 A profiler tells you where your performance bottlenecks are.
 Here is a quick tutorial of how I profile with `perf` on Linux.  [*If you already know how to profile your code, you can skip to the Performance Tips section.*](#perf-tips)

-First, write a loop that performs the operation that you are trying to optimize.
+First, write a loop that performs the operation that you are trying to measure.
 The longer you run your loop, the better your statistics will be.
-Here's an example of evaluating an expression with `fasteval`.
-(If you are curious or confused about this code, [see the `fasteval` examples](https://docs.rs/fasteval/#examples).):
+Here's an example of evaluating an expression with [fasteval](https://github.com/likebike/fasteval).
+(If you are curious or confused about this code, [see the fasteval examples](https://docs.rs/fasteval/#examples).):
 ```rust
 fn main() -> Result<(), fasteval::Error> {
 	// 20 million iterations will be long enough for this example.